tttapa/Control-Surface/doxygen/pages/Getting-Started.md

 There are many different MIDI interfaces to choose from:

-- `USBMIDI_Interface`: On boards that support MIDI over USB natively, this will do exactly what you'd expect.
-You just have to plug it into your computer, and it shows up as a MIDI device.
+- `USBMIDI_Interface`: On boards that support MIDI over USB natively, this will do exactly what you'd expect: You just have to plug it into your computer, and it shows up as a MIDI device.
   On Arduinos without native USB capabilities (e.g. UNO or MEGA), you have to use custom firmware for the ATmega16U2.
+  See @ref md_pages_MIDI-over-USB for details.
 - `HardwareSerialMIDI_Interface`: This interface will send and receive MIDI messages over a hardware UART.
 You can use it for MIDI over a 5-pin DIN connector, for example.